GeoMOER/geoAI/docs/units/_unit01/unit01-05_warm-up-r-spatial.md

 raster::crs(rasterStack)
 raster::crs(buildings)
 ```
-If you want to work with both of these layers togehter they should return the same CRS.
-In cases when you are uncertain if two layers have the same CRS, you can use the [compareCRS](https://rdrr.io/cran/raster/man/compareCRS.html) funczion to test if they are the same.
+If you want to work with both of these layers together they should return the same CRS.
+In cases when you are uncertain if two layers have the same CRS, you can use the [compareCRS](https://rdrr.io/cran/raster/man/compareCRS.html) function to test if they are the same.

 ```r
 raster::compareCRS(rasterStack, buildings)
 ```
 If these layers have the same CRS, this command will return `TRUE`.
 Otherwise, `R` will return `FALSE`.
 Queries like this can be useful for more complex geospatial data workflows, e.g. if two layers have the same CRS, then continue with the analysis, otherwise stop.

-In this case they are not the same, therefore we will transform the crs of the vector data to the crs of the raster data.
+In this case they are not the same, so we will transform the CRS of the vector data to the CRS of the raster data.
 ```r
 buildings = sf::st_transform(buildings, crs(rasterStack))
 crs(buildings)